0ax1/MPI-Checker/README.md

 - `missing wait`: Nonblocking call without matching wait.
 - `unmatched wait`: Waiting for a request that was never used by a nonblocking call.

-### Point to Point Schema Validation
+### Point-to-Point Schema Validation
-If only additions for an argument are used operands are accepted as a match if they appear as a permutation.
+If only additions for an argument are used, operands are accepted as a match if they appear as a permutation.
-Else if subtractions are used operands have to be in the same order.
+Else if subtractions are used, operands have to be in the same order.
-To match point to point calls the checker has to make some assumptions how arguments are specified.
-To match variables across cases and functions the same variable name has to be used.
+To match point to point calls, the checker has to make some assumptions how arguments are specified.
+To match variables across cases and functions, the same variable name has to be used.
-For the rank argument the checker expects the last operator to be "inverse" and the last operand to be equal.
+For the rank argument, the checker expects the last operator to be "inverse" and the last operand to be equal.
 If none except the last operator are additions also rank operands (excluding the last) are matched if they appear as a permutation: